dilshads/telegram-bot-nova/README.md

 });
 ```

 This example sends "Counter: 0" message to the target chat.
-If successful, the `setInterval` loop starts and replaces the last messageId with "Counter: 1", 2, 3 and so on every second.
+If successful, the `setInterval` loop starts and replaces the last message with "Counter: 1", 2, 3 and so on every second.

 ### getChat